 - If you have a long day at work or a long drive, schedule in regular naps.
 NASA research on pilots found that those taking planned naps during long haul flights showed fewer microsleep events during times of active work.

-- Talk to other people.
-Multiple studies find support for conversation reducing sleepiness.
+- Talk to other people. find support for conversation reducing sleepiness.
 One study also found that hearing your own name was more effective than beeps at preventing attention lapses during a vigilance test.

 - Caffeine helps—a little bit.
 One of the few heavily studied ways to boost alertness is caffeine.
 But, it’s not a miracle cure-all for being sleepy and it will not prevent microsleeps.
 It takes a while to kick in and only provides a moderate effect for a couple of hours.

 - Take movement breaks.
 Fidgeting, stretching, and moving keeps the mind more engaged.
 Take regular breaks and stretch if you are sitting for long periods of time.

 What does microsleep feel like?